Skip to main content

 The items that sound good but end up unused:

-- Multiple levels of the same furniture — one good folding table is more useful than three different sizes
+• Multiple sizes of the same furniture — one good folding table is more useful than three different versions

-- Large, heavy decorative items that take cargo space but get left at home
+• Large, heavy decorative items that take cargo space but get quietly left at home after the first season

-- Chimineas and fire pits (most campgrounds have fire rings; portable fire pits are more useful for boondocking)
+• Chimineas and fire pits (most campgrounds have fire rings; portable fire pits earn their space primarily for boondocking)

 Related: RV campsite setup guide · RV awning tips · RV packing list